Best Scenic Viewpoints in San Francisco

 Grandview Park rises above the Inner Sunset neighborhood near 14th Avenue and Moraga Street.

-There are a lot of steps, but the reward is the view from Golden Gate Park to the Pacific Ocean.
+There are a lot of steps, but the reward is the Golden Gate Park to Pacific Ocean views.

 San Francisco Rooftop Skyline Views